 Internal

 Traditional Chinese Medicine believes the human body is a whole and all about internal balance (Yin and Yang).
-Besides the treatment of specific conditions, our centre specializes in symptoms management, preventive care as well as promoting general health and wellness of our patients.
-Some of the internal medicine areas our physicians practice include:
+We aim to help with symptoms management, preventive care as well as promoting general health and wellness of our patients.
+Some of the internal medicine areas TCM may help with include:

 • Gynaecological conditions